Thinkhaya III of Toungoo

 Saw Lu Thinkhaya (စောလူး သင်္ခယာ, /my/; c.
 1370s–1435) was the ruler of Toungoo from 1420 to 1435.
 He was first appointed governor of the frontier vassal state by King Minkhaung I of Ava in 1420.
 Following the succession crises at Ava, Thinkhaya declared independence in 1426.
-He seized up to Yamethin in 1428–29, and in an alliance with King Binnya Ran I of Hanthawaddy Pegu attempted to pick off Prome (Pyay) in 1430–31.
+He seized up to Yamethin in 1428–1429, and in an alliance with King Binnya Ran I of Hanthawaddy Pegu attempted to capture Prome (Pyay) in 1430–1431.
 But after Ava and Pegu separately reached a truce, Thinkhaya retreated to his home region, and may have lost control of the Yamethin region by 1434.
 Less than a year after his death in 1435, Toungoo became a vassal of Hanthawaddy.

 Background

-He was born Saw Lu, son of Gov. Letwe U-Shaung-Lwe of Mindon.
-He was likely born in the 1370s.
-He had at least one younger brother, who later became known as Gov. Nawrahta of Paungde and Tharrawaddy.
+He was born Saw Lu, son of Governor Letwe U-Shaung-Lwe of Mindon.
+(Note: His father's name—title of a court minister—is spelled differently in various chronicles: